Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 - **reCAPTCHA:** Allow you to integrate Google reCAPTCHA to keep your site safe from unwanted spam and abusive traffic.
 - **Simple CAPTCHA:** Protects your site from unwanted bots and spam, and enjoy with simple Flexible CAPTCHA.
 This amazing CAPTCHA will make your site anti-spam responsive like Google reCAPTCHA does.
-- **Rating:** Helps to get customer reviews and build up a good bonding between owner and customer with this real-time online form builder.
+- **Rating:** Helps to get customer reviews and build up a good bond between owner and customer with this real-time online form builder.

 - **File Upload:** Permits users to upload important files, images, and attachments to your form.

 - **Form Summary:** Provide a summary before subscription to build up good communication with your customer.
-After that, you also make subscribe form
+After that, you also make a subscription form

 ==Our Premium Input fields==
 - **Phone no Input Field:** Our premium Phone no Input Field permits the user to select the prefix country code Phone number from the drop-down.
-You can also select your position, enable or disable the level and change the Mobile number if you want.
+You can also select your position, enable or disable the level, and change the Mobile number if you want.

 - **Image Select Input Field:** Are you looking for a form that allows users to select Images from multiple Images?
 By using our premium Image Select Input Field, you can upload your image both vertically or horizontally.
 	- Select your Image
 	- Show or hide the label section
 	- Give title, thumbnail, and preview
-	- Select option value that will store/mail to the desired person
+	- Select the option value that will store/mail to the desired person
 	- Give option status Active/Disable If want to restrict
-	- Customize Label, input, PlaceHolder
+	- Customize Label, input, Place Holder

 - **Toggle Select  Input Field:** With our most powerful Toggle Select, you can activate one section from multiple sections at a time both vertically or horizontally.
-If you select one section active, then another section will automatically get deactivated.
+If you select one section as active, then another section will automatically get deactivated.
 	- Add/Delete section
 	- Show/Hide label
 	- Select Position, Input, label